Fikcup/react-portfolio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps. <br />
+Note the word 'orange' is blocked by the moderation service and will return a warning stating 'This comment has been rejected.'

 ### Installation